Hurricane Ian: North Carolina braces for strong winds, heavy rain this weekend

 Cahill added there is also expected to be an easterly wind coming off the ocean, during a higher astronomical tide cycle, and those two things combined make flooding the greatest concern.

-“It's looking like we'll have strong north easterly winds that may be starting as early as Wednesday night,” Cahill said.
+“It's looking like we'll have strong northeasterly winds that may be starting as early as Wednesday night,” Cahill told PRE.

-She says Ian’s heavy rains mean possible flash flooding and river flooding across all of eastern North Carolina.
+In low-lying areas of eastern North Carolina, Ian’s heavy rains could mean possible flash flooding.

+In August, the National Oceanic and Atmospheric Administration (NOAA) said it continued to predict an above-average 2022 Atlantic hurricane season despite a slow start.

-The American Red Cross says they're ready to respond if Hurricane Ian makes an impact on eastern North Carolina.
+The American Red Cross says they're ready to respond if Hurricane Ian makes an impact on eastern North Carolina, too.

 James Jarvis is the Executive Director of the Red Cross Cape Fear Chapter, which covers parts of the east coast.
 He says they've taken the first steps toward readiness if they’re needed.

-“We've already prepositioned a number of assets, both people and supplies, to be able to respond as quickly as possible, ahead of the storm, but also once the storm arrives,” Jarvis told WFDD.
+“We've already prepositioned a number of assets, both people and supplies, to be able to respond as quickly as possible, ahead of the storm, but also once the storm arrives,” Jarvis told PRE.

-While Jarvis says they have retained plenty of responders to meet their obligations in eastern North Carolina, he adds they have already sent a team of four to Florida ahead of Hurricane Ian.
+Jarvis says they have already sent a team of four to Florida ahead of Hurricane Ian.
 Six people were also recently sent to Puerto Rico to help out after Hurricane Fiona.

+Susan Forbes — a spokeswoman for OneBlood, a nonprofit that serves more than 250 hospitals across the Southeast, including North Carolina — is urging folks to donate blood as part of their preparedness plans for Ian.

+”When you see a hurricane coming, it’s even more important that we bolster the blood supply," Forbes told WFDD.
+"Once the storm hits, there may be parts of our service area that won’t be able to operate should it get really bad like they’re anticipating.”

 College sports administrators in the Carolinas are monitoring Hurricane Ian too.
 East Carolina University announced that its football game on Saturday at the University of South Florida has been moved across the state to Boca Raton.
 USF is based in Tampa.